There was nothing in the life of Abraham which set him apart. The meaning of his life begins and ends with Yahweh

 “Every teacher of religious law who becomes a disciple in the Kingdom of Heaven is like a homeowner who brings from his storeroom new gems of truth as well as old.”

-Since we began this study we have used the term covenant to group three separate encounters in God’s dealings with Abraham:
+Since we began this study we have grouped the blessing, promise and covenant under the title of “Abrahamic Covenant” to describe three separate encounters Abraham had with God.

 - The blessing given by Melchizedek: Genesis 14:17–24